egwe956/proj_2/src/readme.md

 You can either submit a local file via your local computer, or you can submit a URL of a picture.

 Remember to turn up your computer volume as the properties of the photo will be read out to you.

+Challenges that I faced:

+I initially wanted to use an API called Clarifai but it did not support HTTP calls.

+Also, I struggled with finding an appropriate API that could read out the results that came out.